Waste collection – plans to clear residents' garden waste

 You can also buy a subsidised 220-litre compost bin through us and get it delivered to your home for as little as £16.50 (plus £5.99 delivery).

-Please be aware that if you receive calls or emails from a company/individual claiming the council have instructed them to contact residents and arrange collections of missed garden waste (or any other waste), these are not associated with Central Bedfordshire Council.
+Please be aware that if you receive calls or emails from a company/individual claiming we have instructed them to contact residents and arrange collections of missed garden waste (or any other waste), these are not associated with us.

-Please do not share any of your personal or bank details with anyone claiming they are working on behalf of the council to collect your waste.
-Instead report it via the GOV.UK website.
+Please do not share any of your personal or bank details with anyone claiming they are working on our behalf to collect your waste.
+Instead, report it via the GOV.UK website.